alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 }
 ```

-and now the variable will spring into existence!
+Now when we use our uequals operator, it will create the variable we want.